qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/buses.rst

 Each bus is a collection of instuments connected to a given port and stores the schedule of pulses that will be send to that port.
 In the `buses` section of the runcard, we create thous lines by grouping different instruments to a bus, replicating the setup of the lab.

-There are different types of buses depending on the functionality, for each functionality there is a sistem controller that it is utilized .
+Every bus may have a *system controller*.
+There are several types of *sistem controllers* in regard to the fuctionality of the bus.

 Time Domain
 **************
-These type of buses, are **sequencies** of pusles in contrast to the :ref:`continous buses <cont>`, time domain must be time aware as they have to be able to generate a sequence of an specific order and timing.
+These type of system controller are for buses that needs to perform **sequencies** of pusles in contrast to the :ref:`continous buses <cont>`, **time domain** must be time aware as they have to be able to generate a sequence of an specific order and timing.

 Baseband Bus
 ---------------